acegroupproperty/2-BHK-Flat-in-Noida-/README.md

 The Noida property market in 2026 is evolving rapidly as younger homebuyers begin prioritising lifestyle, flexibility, wellness, and future growth potential over traditional buying patterns.
 Gen Z professionals and millennials are now looking beyond basic apartment layouts and focusing on how a residential community fits into their long-term aspirations.

-As more [buyers compare a 2 BHK flat in Noida with 3 BHK flats in Noida] (https://acegroupindia.com/2-bhk-flat-in-noida.php), the discussion is shifting towards work-from-home convenience, social infrastructure, wellness amenities, and community-driven living.
+As more [buyers compare a 2 BHK flat in Noida with 3 BHK flats in Noida](https://acegroupindia.com/2-bhk-flat-in-noida.php), the discussion is shifting towards work-from-home convenience, social infrastructure, wellness amenities, and community-driven living.
 This transformation is reshaping buyer behaviour across premium residential destinations near the Noida Expressway.

 ## How the New Generation Plans to Buy a Flat in Noida